cedricbansah/Lauda/README.md

 For any inquiries or support, please contact [cedibans@gmail.com](mailto:cedibans@gmail.com).

-Thank you for choosing Lauda Fleet Management System!
+Thank you for choosing Lauda!
 I hope it helps streamline your fleet operations.